-Armed with some spinach from the market and a vague idea of what a spinach melt should taste like (I’m not sure I’d ever had one, but I was intrigued after seeing one listed on a menu!), we set about to create the perfect melt.
-After some experimenting, the final result exceeded my expectations!
-Not only was it simple and fairly quick to put together, it’s pretty healthy – much more so than the typical mayo and cream cheese laden spinach dip.
+Armed with some spinach from the market and a vague idea of what a spinach melt should taste like (I’m not sure I’d ever had one, but I was intrigued after seeing one listed on a menu), Alex and I set about to create the perfect spinach artichoke melt.
+After some experimenting, the final result exceeded my expectations.
+Not only was this sandwich simple and fairly quick to put together, it’s also pretty healthy – much more so than the typical mayo and cream cheese laden spinach dip.

-Try it for a simple lunch or dinner – or as an appetizer on toasted baguette slices as crostini.
-I know this one will be making a return appearance quite soon!
+Try this spinach artichoke melt for a simple lunch or dinner, or as an appetizer on toasted baguette slices as crostini.
+Everything can be prepped ahead of time; just top the toasted bread slices when you’re ready to serve, and put the piping hot mini sandwich melts on a nice platter for people to enjoy.
+I know this one will be making a return appearance at our house quite soon!

 - 2 cloves garlic